Discrete Empirical Interpolation Method with Upper and Lower Bound Constraints: Numerical Results

 In this example, we stop the C-DEIM algorithm when the total penalty $\mathcal{P}(\balpha(\lambda))$ falls below the prescribed tolerance $\delta=10^{-7}$.
 This choice of $\delta$ guarantees that each component of the reconstruction can attain at most a small deviation from the prescribed bounds, i.e. $\tilde{u}_i\in[-1.0084,1.0084]$; see equation~\eqref{eq:tol_bounds}.
 This demonstrates that the practical stopping criterion provides a strict control over the maximum constraint violation.
 We use an initial penalty parameter $\lambda_{\text{init}}=10^{-7}$, Newton tolerance $\tau=10^{-10}$ and growth factor $\gamma=10$.

-We assess the performance of C-DEIM and DEIM in figures~\ref{fig:cdeim_errors_all}(b) and (c) across all 200 test functions.
+We assess the performance of C-DEIM and DEIM in figures~\ref{fig:cdeim_errors_all}(b) and (c) across all 200 test snapshots.
 Figure~\ref{fig:cdeim_errors_all}(b) compares the mean relative reconstruction errors as the number of sensors increases.
-Both reconstructions have large relative errors because of large deviation in the extrapolation region $\mathcal G\backslash \mathcal G_a$.
+Both reconstructions have large relative errors because of large deviations in the extrapolation region $\mathcal G\backslash \mathcal G_a$.
 Nonetheless, the C-DEIM reconstructions return a significantly smaller relative error.
 The mean relative reconstruction errors remain below 100\% for C-DEIM.
-In contrast, the DEIM error grows as the number of sensors increase, reaching over 2000\% mean relative error for $r=35$ sensors.
+In contrast, the DEIM error grows as the number of sensors increases, reaching over 2000\% mean relative error for $r=35$ sensors.

 Figure~\ref{fig:cdeim_errors_all}(c) shows the mean relative observation residual $\hat{\mathcal E}_o$ for C-DEIM, which quantifies the deviation of the reconstruction from sensor measurements.
-Recall from Section~\ref{subsec:obs_err} that the DEIM reconstruction respects the interpolation property and therefore it agrees exactly with the observations, $\hat{\err}_o(\balpha_D)=0$.
+Recall from Section~\ref{subsec:obs_err} that the DEIM reconstruction respects the interpolation property, and therefore it agrees exactly with the observations, $\hat{\err}_o(\balpha_D)=0$.
 On the other hand, the C-DEIM reconstructions can return a nonzero observation residual.
 Figure~\ref{fig:cdeim_errors_all}(c) shows that the C-DEIM observation residual is nonetheless small.
-More specifically the mean observation residual of C-DEIM, averaged across the test data, does not exceed 12\%.
+More specifically, the mean observation residual of C-DEIM, averaged across the test data, does not exceed 12\%.

+Compared to DEIM, our C-DEIM method requires the additional steps of solving the Newton iterations \eqref{eq:newton_update} and determining the optimal penalty parameter $\lambda$ using the bisection method detailed in Section~\ref{subsec:update}.
+Even so, the C-DEIM algorithm converges relatively quickly.
+For example, to reconstruct one of the test snapshots, C-DEIM uses the DEIM solution $\balpha_D$ as its initial guess, and then, on average, requires an additional 0.27 seconds to arrive at the optimal coefficients $\balpha(\lambda_\text{opt})$.
+Therefore, despite requiring additional steps, the computational cost of C-DEIM remains comparable to DEIM.

+Following common practice~\cite{chaturantabut2010,drmac2016}, here we reported results for equal number of sensors and modes, $r=m$.
+For completeness, we also assess the performance of C-DEIM in the underdetermined ($r<m$) and overdetermined ($r>m$) regimes.
+To this end, we fix the number of sensors at $r=20$ and vary the number of modes $m$.
+As shown in figure~\ref{fig:cdeim_errors_modes}(a), the total mean relative error peaks when the number of sensors is equal to the number of modes at $m=r=20$.
+However, the relative reconstruction error within the accessible sensor region $\mathcal G_a$ decreases as the number of modes increases, until it increases again at $m=35$; see figure~\ref{fig:cdeim_errors_modes}(b).
+Meanwhile, the relative observation residual decreases monotonically as the number of modes increases (figure \ref{fig:cdeim_errors_modes}(c)), since the higher model complexity allows for better fits to the observations.
+We note that for $r<m$, the problem is underdetermined and the DEIM minimizer $\pmb\alpha_D$ is not unique; here, we report results corresponding to the unique minimum-norm solution.